Skip to main content

 Setting the Groove

-Global (affects all tracks): Open the Project sidebar (⌘5) and choose a groove template and amount under Grid.
+Global (affects all tracks): Open the Project inspector tab (⌘5) and choose a groove template and amount under Grid.
 Per track: Select a track and open the Inspector.
 Under Grid, disable Use Global Grid to assign the track its own groove template and amount.
 Tracks without a custom setting follow the global groove automatically.

 Amount